 Mid-century interior design is one of the most enduring home styles because it is practical, warm, and visually clean.
-It combines simple furniture forms, organic curves, warm woods, and smart use of color.
+It combines simple furniture forms, organic curves, warm woods, and careful use of color.
 The result can feel vintage, modern, or somewhere in between.

 If you want to see how mid-century style would look in your own home, upload a room photo to AI Smart Decor and generate a mid-century redesign before buying furniture.